Thinking of using MDMA?

 There’s no such thing as a ‘safer’ drug.
 MDMA may have a reputation of being low risk, but there are still a number of things to be aware of.

-It’s common for substances that are meant to be MDMA to actually be another drug, or mixed with different substances like cathinones, known as ‘bath salts’.
+It’s common for substances that are meant to be MDMA to actually be another drug, or mixed with different substances like synthetic cathinones.
 These other drugs may be different in strength, have different effects, and may take longer to have an effect which could lead to re-dosing and an increased chance of overdose.
+There’s no way to know if a substance is actually what you think it is, unless you get it tested.
+You can find out more about drug checking options here.

 The strength of MDMA can vary quite a bit, and over the past few festival seasons there have been instances of high dose MDMA pills being sold in New Zealand.
 KnowYourStuffNZ has a helpful resource to assist in identifying these.